bbolker/bbmisc/peeves.md

 > Ramsay always insisted that there was nothing that could not be expressed in the Plain Style if you knew what you were talking about.
 Everything else was Baroque Style, which he said was not for most people, or Jargon, which was the Devil's work.

 I don't have a favorite book on writing.
 I grew up with Strunk and White's [*Elements of Style*](https://en.wikipedia.org/wiki/The_Elements_of_Style).
 Although their grammar advice is routinely (and justifiably) ridiculed by the linguists at [Language Log](https://languagelog.ldc.upenn.edu/nll/?p=15509), their stylistic advice is a good starting point &mdash; not *always* to be followed, but worth keeping in mind.
-I also like Orwell's [Politics and the English Language](https://www.orwellfoundation.com/the-orwell-foundation/orwell/essays-and-other-works/politics-and-the-english-language/) &mdash; also [denigrated by Language Log](https://languagelog.ldc.upenn.edu/nll/?p=992), also not to be taken as gospel, but a useful and enjoyable read.[^2]
+I also like Orwell's [Politics and the English Language](https://www.orwellfoundation.com/the-orwell-foundation/orwell/essays-and-other-works/politics-and-the-english-language/) &mdash; also [denigrated by Language Log](https://languagelog.ldc.upenn.edu/nll/?p=992), also not to be taken as gospel, but a useful and enjoyable read.

 Prefer the active to the passive voice, and language that attributes agency to vague language.
 (You might prefer to use the passive voice in a methods section, because you may want to write in a way that downplays *who* followed the procedures; I still prefer the active voice here.)
 For example, replace "It has been observed that ducks like water (Schmoo et al 2015)" with "Schmoo et al (2015) observed that ducks like water" (but [see below](#ref2))."